abhishek-ch/around-dataengineering/docs/2phasecommit_ds.md

 * Once the coordinator receives __READY__ from all workers, it broadcasts __COMMIT__ ( holds te details of the transaction)
 * Each worker applies the transaction and acknowledges with __DONE__

-_Coordinator confirms the transaction completed once it receives acknowledgements from all the workers_
+_Coordinator confirms the transaction completed once it receives acknowledgments from all the workers_

 ## Difference between Consensus & Atomic Commit